silverstripe/silverstripe-framework/docs/en/topics/email.md

 	..

-See http://en.wikipedia.org/wiki/E-mail#Message_header for a list of header names.
+See [Wikipedia E-mail Message header](http://en.wikipedia.org/wiki/E-mail#Message_header) for a list of header names.

 ### Newsletters